rogersacchelli/Kubernetes-Labs/ha_cluster/README.md

 # High Availability Cluster Lab

 In this lab we demonstrate how to setup a High Availability (HA) Cluster using kubeadm and HAProxy to distribute the load between the master nodes.
+We will also configure a stateless application.

 # Design